 where $G$ is the cumulative distribution function of the random fraction in $[0,1]$ associated with the branching event.
 We assume the distribution of the random fraction is symmetric: $G(x)=1-G(1-x)$.

-The infinitesimal generator of $Y$ is characterized for $f\in \Co^2_b(\R,\R)$ by:
+The infinitesimal generator of $Y$ is characterized for $f\in \Co^2_b(\R,\R)$ by

-Particular choices for the functions $b$ and $\sigma$ are the following ones: \begin{itemize} \item[(i)] If $b(x)=0$ and $\sigma(x)=\sigma$, we obtain the splitted Brownian process. \item[(ii)] If $b(x)=-\beta(x-\alpha)$ and $\sigma(x)=\sigma$, we obtain the splitted Ornstein-Uhlenbeck process. \item[(iii)] If $b(x)=1$ and $\sigma(x)=0$, the deterministic process $X$ can represent the linear growth of some biological content of the cell (nutriments, proteins, parasites...) which is shared randomly in the two daughter cells when the cell divides.
-More precisely here, each daughter inherits random fraction of this biological content. \end{itemize} Let us note that if $b(x)=\beta x$ and $\sigma(x)^2=\sigma^2 x$, we obtain the splitted Feller branching diffusion.
+Particular choices for the functions $b$ and $\sigma$ are the following ones: \begin{longlist} \item If $b(x)=0$ and $\sigma(x)=\sigma$, we obtain the splitted Brownian process. \item If $b(x)=-\beta(x-\alpha)$ and $\sigma(x)=\sigma$, we obtain the splitted Ornstein--Uhlenbeck process. \item If $b(x)=1$ and $\sigma(x)=0$, the deterministic process $X$ can represent the linear growth of some biological content of the cell (nutriments, proteins, parasites$\ldots$) which is shared randomly in the two daughter cells when the cell divides.
+More precisely here, each daughter inherits random fraction of this biological content. \end{longlist} Let us note that if $b(x)=\beta x$ and $\sigma(x)^2=\sigma^2 x$, we obtain the splitted Feller branching diffusion.
 But in this case, almost surely, the auxiliary process either becomes extinct or goes to infinity as $t\rightarrow \infty$.
 The assumption (H2) is not satisfied.
 This process is studied in \cite{bansayetran} as a model for parasite infection.

-The following results give the asymptotic limit of the splitted diffusion under some condition which is satisfied by the examples (i-iii).
-For this we use results due to Meyn and Tweedie \cite{meyntweedieII,meyntweedie}.